abram1413/citation-exporter/README.md

 ## Testing

-Run unit tests as follows:
+To run unit tests from the command line, you can use Maven, as follows:

 ```
 mvn test